Skip to main content

 What should I do immediately after a car accident in Pasadena?

-After a car accident in Pasadena: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact info from witnesses, 6) Don't admit fault or apologize, 7) Notify your insurance company, 8) Contact a Pasadena car accident lawyer before giving recorded statements.
+After a car accident in Pasadena: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact information from witnesses, 6) Avoid admitting fault, 7) Notify your insurance company, and 8) consider legal review before giving recorded statements or signing releases.
+For a Pasadena file, cross-check this answer against I-210, Huntington Hospital, and any first adjuster message before relying on the general rule.
+If the issue remains unclear, compare the triage note with the fault sequence before giving a statement or accepting a quick offer.

 How do I file a police report for a car accident in Pasadena?